CCSI-Toolset/superstructure/README.md

   by another team member, if another team member is available.
 * Each pull request should contain only related modifications to a feature or bug fix.
-* Sensitive information (secret keys, usernames etc) and configuration data (e.g database host port) should not be checked in to the repo.
+* Sensitive information (secret keys, usernames etc) and configuration data (e.g. database host port) should not be checked in to the repo.
-* A practice of rebasing with the main repo should be used rather that merge commits.
+* A practice of rebasing with the main repo should be used rather than merge commits.

 ## Versioning